Role of Douglas Haig in 1918: "Backs to the Wall"

 Just as "Michael" had swept over the Cambrai and the Somme battlefields, won at such cost by Haig's own offensives in previous years, this offensive swept over Passchendaele although not Ypres itself.
 Foch and Weygand visited Haig at 10pm on 10 April and agreed to take over the British line as far as the River Somme and to send a single division, the 133rd (not quite the "large force of French troops" claimed by Haig in his diary), to Dunkirk by rail.
 By 11 April 37 German divisions were engaging 13 British, roughly a 2:1 advantage as German divisions were somewhat smaller than British.
 The only fresh British reserves were 1st Australian and 4th Canadian Divisions.
-Haig visited Plumer then demanded four French infantry divisions (Foch was offering a cavalry corps) be deployed between St Omer and Dunkirk in case the Germans broke through to Hazebrouck, "the Amiens of the north", a key railhead through which supplies were brought from the Channel Ports – had it fallen the Channel Ports might have been at risk and Plumer's Second Army might have been cut off.
+Haig visited Plumer then demanded four French infantry divisions (Foch was offering a cavalry corps) be deployed between Saint-Omer and Dunkirk in case the Germans broke through to Hazebrouck, "the Amiens of the north", a key railhead through which supplies were brought from the Channel Ports – had it fallen the Channel Ports might have been at risk and Plumer's Second Army might have been cut off.

 Haig issued his famous order (11 April) that his men must carry on fighting "With Our Backs to the Wall and believing in the Justice of our Cause" to protect "The safety of our homes and the Freedom of mankind" – the latter being a real concern after recent British propaganda dwelled on the harsh terms imposed on Russia at Brest-Litovsk.
 He also added that "the French Army is moving and in great force to our support" – in Greenhalgh's view this may have been intended as blackmail.
 On 12 April Haig met with Clemenceau and told him that the BEF required massive French help to "keep the war going".
-12 April Lt-Gen John du Cane was appointed senior liaison officer between Haig and Foch, an idea broached by Wilson to Foch on 9 April.
+12 April Lt-Gen Du Cane was appointed senior liaison officer between Haig and Foch, an idea broached by Wilson to Foch on 9 April.
 French observers were impressed by the resilience of British lower ranks, and by Plumer, but less so by other British generals.